MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 > [!NOTE]
 > We're not using the default style here, which doesn't read as well on a black background.

-If you're not already signed in to your account, use the `login` command.
+If you're not already signed in to your account, use the `az login` command.

 ## What is the Azure CLI interactive mode?